 - A photocopy of your Study Permit

 - If currently in your first year of study, provide photocopies of your proof of funds used for your most recent Temporary Resident Visa and Study Permit application.
 This may include bank statements, letters from funders and parents.

 - A copy of your residence contract/lease agreement and/or proof of housing payments

 - Any receipts for costs incurred with extenuating expenses or other relevant documents if applicable

-Note: If your emergency is urgent, requiring funds in a matter of hours (e.g. you have to travel home immediately to attend a funeral of a parent), ask the Receptionist if you can speak with a staff member right away.
+Note: If your emergency is urgent, requiring funds in a matter of hours (e.g. you have to travel home immediately to attend a funeral of a parent), please email email@example.com.
 Otherwise, please follow the procedures outlined above.